adbrebs/rnn_reader/README.md

 # Fast attentive reader from "Teaching Machines to Read and Comprehend"
-Lasagne/Theano implementation of the attentive reader of the following paper from Google DeepMind in Theano/Lasagne.
+Lasagne/Theano implementation of the attentive reader of the following paper from Google DeepMind.

 [Teaching Machines to Read and Comprehend](http://arxiv.org/abs/1506.03340),
 Karl Moritz Hermann, Tomáš Kočiský, Edward Grefenstette, Lasse Espeholt, Will Kay, Mustafa Suleyman, Phil Blunsom,